maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 24
 ILLEGAL QUANTITY
-Any parameter in a statement or function that is out-of-range, like a MID with a start parameter outside the string.
+Any parameter in a statement or function that is out-of-range, like a MID with a start parameter past the end of a string.

 25
 OVERFLOW